 Ruggedman Brewing and Its Damn Beer

-I chose to visit this brewery on a whim.
+I chose to visit Rugged Man Brewing on a whim.
 I was making plans to attend the Texas Craft Brewers Guild Conference in Austin the weekend of February 17.
 I knew I had time to visit a brewery on my way there and remembered thinking that New Braunfels had a few.
-After a brief web search I found Rugged Man brewing on the map and thought it would be a perfect detour for my trip.
+After a brief web search I found Rugged Man Brewing on the map and thought it would be a perfect detour for my trip.

 The first thing that caught my attention about the brewery was it’s coarse slogan “Drink the Damn Beer”.
 I thought to myself, “Better not give these guys any shit when I get there!”.